Shiatsu is based on traditional Japanese massage therapy.

 One of the main reasons that people with cancer use shiatsu is that it makes them feel good.

 Generally, Shiatsu therapists believe that freeing your energy flow can help to lift your mood and improve your wellbeing.
-They promote the therapy as a natural way to help you relax and cope with:
+They promote the therapy as a natural way to help you relax and cope with stress, anxiety, depression, pain and feeling sick (nausea).

 Some people with cancer say that it helps them cope better with their cancer and its treatment because it helps control symptoms and side effects such as: